Gillifish/LucidGUI/README.md

-# LucidCpp
+# LucidGUI
-My personal password manager.
+My personal password manager using C++ and imgui.